notaryproject/notation/specs/commandline/policy.md

 notation policy show
 ```

-Upon successful execution, the trust policy configuration are printed out in a pretty JSON format.
-If trust policy is not configured, users should receive an error message, and a tip to import trust policy configuration from a JSON file.
+Upon successful execution, the trust policy configuration are printed out to standard output.
+If trust policy is not configured or is malformed, users should receive an error message via standard error output, and a tip to import trust policy configuration from a JSON file.

 ### Export trust policy configuration into a JSON file